-For the Mac OS X binary, drag & drop the HPD.app from the HPD drive into your Application folder.
+For the Mac OS X binary, drag & drop the HPD.app from the HPD drive into the Application folder.
 Then double click the application.
 Typically a security exception is required to open applications from unknown developers.
-Please follow these instructions.
+Please follow these instructions in that case.